leodido/i18n.phonenumbers.js/README.md

 #### Note

-In the `demo/` directory you can find example/s.
+In the `demo` directory you can find example/s.

 Install
 -------